IBCS® Certified Analyst (inhouse)

 We are excited to announce that we now offer the IBCS Certified Analyst in-house training with the option to use your IBCS compliant software of choice.
 If your team is already using a specific tool and wishes to make IBCS exercises on that tool, we encourage you to join us for the workshop conducted directly on your chosen tool.
 This unique approach not only helps you grasp the IBCS concepts but also provides hands-on experience on your familiar software.

-• The SUCCESS formula of the International Business Communication Standards (IBCS)
+• ISO 24896 and the SUCCESS formula of the IBCS Standards

 • Detect, explain, or suggest